AUDIT Assessment for Alcohol Addiction: How It Works and Who Should Take It

 CAGE Questionnaire

-The CAGE Questionnaire is a brief, 4-item alcohol screening tool designed to detect potential alcohol dependence based on behavioral indicators.
-The acronym stands for the four core questions: Cut down, Annoyed, Guilty, and Eye-opener.
-Each “yes” response scores one point; a total score of 2 or more suggests a possible alcohol problem requiring further evaluation.
+The CAGE Questionnaire is a 4-item screening tool focused on alcohol dependence based on behavioral indicators.
+Each “yes” response scores one point; a score of 2 or more suggests a possible alcohol problem.

 MAST

-MAST is used as an alternative to AUDIT when a more detailed history of alcohol misuse is required, particularly in clinical interviews, inpatient treatment programs, or legal evaluations.
-Its depth makes it valuable for diagnosing chronic alcohol dependence and assessing the need for intensive intervention.
+MAST is used when a detailed history of alcohol misuse is needed, such as in clinical interviews, inpatient treatment programs, or legal evaluations.

 ASSIST